Table of contents

 Although many people outgrow acne, sometimes it results in lasting signs that go beyond the condition itself.
 Permanent scars may form after the condition clears.
 It is difficult to predict who will develop acne scars, but it can occur if someone has long-lasting acne without treatment.

 Dark spots are another condition that may occur after the acne clears.
 Unlike scars, the spots will eventually clear on their own, but this process can take years.
 Darker spots take longer to clear, although there is treatment to help reduce these spots.

 Patients with acne may experience low self-esteem issues that negatively impact a person’s life, especially in adolescents and young adults.
 Low self-esteem often leads to other mental health problems like anxiety and depression.

 The condition is most closely related to fluctuating hormone levels, which is one of the reasons it is so common in teenage years and in young adults.
-Androgen hormone activation, which occurs during puberty, is thought to be the main driver.
-If you are particularly sensitive to these hormones, you are more likely to develop and retain acne.
+Experts believe androgen hormone activation, which occurs during puberty, to be the main driver.
+If you are particularly sensitive to these sex hormones, you are more likely to develop and retain acne.

 Other environmental and lifestyle factors can make it worse.
 These risk factors include:

 - Fluctuating hormone levels around the time of a woman’s period

 - Heavy sweating or high humidity

 - Using oily or greasy hair or skincare products or working in an area where you routinely come in contact with grease (restaurants where there are greasy food surfaces and frying oil)